webix-hub/docs/data/api/settings_define.md

 	redefines a single configuration property (or a hash of properties)

 @params:
-- property		string,hash		the property name or a hash of properties that need redefining
+- property		string		the property name or a hash of properties that need redefining
 - value		any		the new property value